Interfaith/Interspiritual/Service Student Organizations

 A Community Place student organization serves the homeless, working poor, seniors and children in the neighborhood by providing healthy bag lunches.
 The student group packs lunches at St. Mark’s Lutheran Church across the street from USC’s campus at 3651 South Vermont Avenue, 2pm Tuesdays and Thursdays.

+Heartfulness @ USC meditation is a simple, practical way to learn to relax and discover the unlimited resources of the heart.
 The purpose of this organization is to help students reduce stress and improve focus by offering free Heartfulness meditation sessions to willing participants.
-Heartfulness meditation is a simple, practical way to learn to relax and discover the unlimited resources of the heart.

-USC Yoga and Meditation Club is the student outreach of the Art of Living Foundation, and offers programs on and off campus designed to assist students of any religious background to enhance their spiritual, emotional, and physical wellbeing through meditation and other spiritual practices as taught by Sri Sri Ravi Shankar, founder.
+Sky at USC is the student outreach of the Art of Living Foundation and offers programs on and off campus designed to assist students of any religious background to enhance their spiritual, emotional, and physical wellbeing through meditation and other spiritual practices as taught by Sri Sri Ravi Shankar, founder.